leapcode/nickserver/README.md

 ==================================

-Nickserver loads the configuration files `config/default.yml` and `/etc/leap/nickserver.yml`, if it exists.
+Nickserver loads the configuration files `config/default.yml` and `/etc/nickserver.yml`, if it exists.
 See `config/default.yml` for the available options.

 The default HKP host is set to https://hkps.pool.sks-keyservers.net.
-The CA for this pool is available here https://sks-keyservers.net/sks- keyservers.netCA.pem
+The CA for this pool is available here https://sks-keyservers.net/sks-keyservers.netCA.pem

 Usage
 ==================================